-Looking to hire a writer for your health and wellness website?
+Looking to hire a health and wellness freelance writer?
 I have some advice.

-You have decided to hire a writer to help.
-But, how do you hire a professional writer?
-How do you determine who is qualified?
+You have decided to find a writer who can help But, how do you hire a professional writer?
+How do you determine who is qualified in a niche field, like health and wellness?

 You could post a job listing on one of the many freelance job boards, but then you have to sort through hundreds of possible applicants.
-Hiring a freelancer via a job board might be a total waste of time because many are not really qualified.
+Hiring a freelancer via a job board might be a total waste of time because the barrier to entry is low and many freelance are not really qualified, particularly in writing evidence-based content.

 All you want is a good writer to improve your website’s SEO and help your customers get to know you better.
 How do you find that person?